 So, should you whiten your teeth?
 Well, we’re actually asked this question a lot.
 Most of the time, patients aren’t afraid of a whitening procedure itself, but they are curious to know whether or not it’s dangerous.
 If you’ve ever used a whitening product or are currently considering one, breathe easy – it’s not dangerous.
 The whitening substance is something called carbamide peroxide and isn’t toxic in the least.
 It’s confused with a similar product that people are already familiar with – hydrogen peroxide.
 Though chemically similar, they’re not exactly the same.
 It’s not bleach, either.
 Carbamide peroxide is very, very safe, and it’s one of the most studied substances because so many people whiten their teeth and consumer boards want to ensure its safety.
 How does it work?
 It pulls the stains out of your teeth and simply makes them a lot whiter.

 Pictured here are actual in-office whitening results from one of our patients!

-Looking for a dentist in Little Rock or Maumelle?
-Click HERE to learn more about our friendly, professional staff.
-Our dentist offices proudly provides total dental care for the whole family, including kids’ dental care, sedation dentistry, family orthodontics, and general family dental care.
+Our dentist offices proudly provide total dental care for the whole family, including kids’ dental care, sedation dentistry, family orthodontics, and general family dental care.
 Click HERE to schedule with us!